 Our school is in a period of transition.
 Currently, our school configuration is rather unique serving more than 2,200 students – of both seventh and sixth grades.
-We have divided both the 6th and 7th grades into teams to help the students feel more "at home" and less unsettled by the size of the building.
+We have divided both the sixth and seventh grades into teams to help the students feel more "at home" and less unsettled by the size of the building.
 In february 2023, voters approved a bond measure that will allow Union to separate both grades,

 The teams consist of a core group of teachers and 140 students.
 There are seven teams in each grade.
 The teaming concept has really been beneficial to the students and has enabled us to utilize a lot of inter-disciplinary instruction within each team.
 We do have an active student council for each grade.
 Our students are also very active with several cheer, drill and pom squads.